w3c/wai-tutorials/source/menus/structure.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** This approach makes it possible to use headings in the main content of the page only and not using them for adding structural information.
+**Note:** This approach makes it possible to use headings in the main content of the page only and not using them for adding structural information. @@@ also match this note with carousels, one way or the other @@@

 {::nomarkdown}
 <%= notes_end %>